History of HIV/AIDS: May 1984: HTLV-III

-In May 1984 a team led by Robert Gallo of the United States confirmed the discovery of the virus, but they renamed it human T lymphotropic virus type III (HTLV-III).
+In May 1984 a team led by Robert Gallo of the United States confirmed the discovery of the virus, but they renamed it human T lymphotropic virus type III.
+This should not be confused with the HTLV-3 virus, a member of the unrelated PLTV family of viruses, which was discovered in 2005.
+(HTLV-3).

 August 1984: ARV

 Dr. Jay Levy's group at the University of California, San Francisco also played a role in the discovery of HIV.
 He independently isolated the AIDS virus in 1983 and named it the AIDS-associated Retrovirus (ARV), publishing his findings in the journal Science in 1984.

 January 1985: both found to be the same

 In January 1985, a number of more-detailed reports were published concerning LAV and HTLV-III, and by March it was clear that the viruses were the same—indeed, it was later determined that the virus isolated by the Gallo lab was from the lymph nodes of the patient studied in the original 1983 report by Montagnier—and was the etiological agent of AIDS.